miere43/anki-dark-titlebar/README.md

 # anki-dark-titlebar

-Enables dark title bar for Anki on Windows.
+Enables dark title bars for Anki on Windows.

 ## Screenshot